 - 8.1.
-Peer-on-peer abuse includes but is not limited to: - Bullying including cyber-bullying (see P4 Anti-bullying) - Physical abuse such as hitting, kicking, shaking, biting, hair-pulling or otherwise causing physical harm - Sexual violence such as rape, assault by penetration and sexual assault (including grabbing other children's body parts without their consent). - Sexual harassment such as sexual comments, remarks, jokes, flicking bras and online sexual harassment

-- Upskirting, which typically involves taking a picture under a person's clothing without them knowing with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It is now a criminal offence and may constitute sexual harassment - Sexting (known as youth produced sexual imagery) - Initiation/hazing type violence and rituals. - 8.2.
+Peer-on-peer abuse includes but is not limited to: - Bullying including cyber-bullying - Physical abuse such as hitting, kicking, shaking, biting, hair-pulling or otherwise causing physical harm - Sexual violence such as rape, assault by penetration and sexual assault (including grabbing other children's body parts without their consent). - Sexual harassment such as sexual comments, remarks, jokes, flicking bras and online sexual harassment - Upskirting, which typically involves taking a picture under a person's clothing without them knowing - Sexting (known as youth produced sexual imagery) - Initiation/hazing type violence and rituals. - 8.2.
 Behaviour which is not abusive at first may become abusive quickly or over time.
 Statistically girls and young women are more likely to be abused by their peers and boys and young men are more likely to be identified as abusers.
 This can be driven by wider societal factors such as everyday sexist stereotypes.
 Pupils with SEND or students with certain characteristics such as sexual orientation, ethnicity, race or religious beliefs can also be at higher risk of suffering peer on peer abuse.
 Despite this, the Foundation recognises that students of any age or sex are potentially at risk from peer-on-peer abuse and therefore all adults working for the Foundation must take allegations of peer-on-peer abuse seriously and be vigilant in reporting such abuse in accordance with the procedures below. - 8.3.
 Peer on peer abuse must always be recognised as a form of abuse and should never be dismissed as banter or an inevitable part of growing up.
 It can have a lifelong impact and so must be dealt with seriously. - 8.4.
 The Foundation aims to prevent peer-on-peer abuse by dealing with the risks proactively, not just reactively.
 All pupils are spoken to in assembly by the DSL or DDSL, with further work undertaken by Form Teachers and Tutors so that they understand the different forms of peer-on-peer abuse and how to report it in school.

-Annual specialist workshops on sex and relationships education and on online behaviour, referring specifically to youth produced sexual imagery, are provided by external specialists and/or Foundation staff to both pupils and parents. - 8.5.
+- Annual specialist workshops on sex and relationships education and on online behaviour, referring specifically to youth produced sexual imagery, are provided by external specialists and/or Foundation staff to both pupils and parents. - 8.5.
 Positive values, including equality and respect for diversity are promoted through our PSHEE and Skills for Life programmes in order to minimise the risks of peer-on-peer abuse for vulnerable groups.
 Gender roles, stereotyping, prejudice, healthy relationships are among other relevant topics covered in these programmes. - 8.6.
 The Foundation focuses on providing a safe atmosphere and culture in which students feel able to share their concerns openly and have them listened to.

 Derogatory or sexualised language or behaviour is not acceptable and will be challenged. - 8.7.
 In addition, the Foundation provides pupils, parents and staff with training and current advice relating to the possession and sharing of indecent images of children and young people, and coercion to produce such images.
-Procedures are in place for dealing with incidents involving such incidents (see related document Sexting and Youth Produced Sexual Imagery and related Policy P15: ICT Policy). - 8.8.
-The Foundation is aware of the risks to young people from serious violence, including gang involvement and county lines.
-Risk indicators include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.
-Any concerns that a child is at risk of serious violence should be reported to the DSL.
+Procedures are in place for dealing with incidents involving such incidents (see related document Sexting and Youth Produced Sexual Imagery and related Policy P15: ICT Policy).